Welcome to today's edition of the Rush 24-7 podcast.

 Well, thanks for telling me before the show starts.

-Did you even know, Snerdly?
+Did you even know, Snerdley?

-Snerdley's been screening calls, and he doesn't know that he's not the screener today.
+Snerdley's been screening calls and he doesn't know that he's not the screener today.

 HR tells me he's screening the calls.